saurinn/saurinn.github.com/src/pages/blog/xxe-oob-leading-to-file-read-on-java.md

 This article explains how I found a Blind XXE via a version of iText which is vulnerable to CVE-2017-9096.
 This package was been used by a Bug bounty program's stack to handle/extract text and metadata from PDF documents through a file upload feature.

-<mark>The scope of this does not include the definition of XXEs, sorry about that, I'm trying to make this as straightforward as I can, you know, KISS...</mark>
+>The scope of this does not include the definition of XXEs, sorry about that, I'm trying to make this as straightforward as I can, you know, KISS...

 <img src="/kiss.gif" alt="kiss gif" width="800" height="300" />